mmarif4u/mmarif4u/README.md

 ## 🛠️ Want to Contribute?

-Most of my projects are open source — feel free to dive into the code, suggest features, report bugs, or even submit a pull request.
+Most of my projects are open source, feel free to dive into the code, suggest features, report bugs, or even submit a pull request.
 Let's build together!

 ---